 He says, “There have been a ton of threads concerning mics and pres for drums, and various recording techniques.
 Yet I have never seen any serious discussion on the most important element: the sources.
 I would like to start a discussion on what actual drums can cymbals you have used to get the “magic” tracks.”

 This statement got my attention, and I realized just how much we have been missing out.
-Perhaps most drummers still have hard in studios because they focus more on one thing and forget what makes the most important aspect of the setup.
+Perhaps most drummers still have a hard in studios because they focus more on one thing and forget what makes the most important aspect of the setup.

-You need to establish a clear point that even the most resonant drums will not of much help recording situations.
+You need to establish a clear point that even the most resonant drums will not be of much help in recording situations.
 One may find it sounding bad and wonder why they invested a lot of money in the drum kit.